 16. The 11th.

 Full disclaimer: I love the 11th.
-I live there for God’s sake.
+I lived there for God’s sake.
 But I wouldn’t take a tourist there, unless they were keen on seeing a quickly developing and interesting part of the city.
 You won’t find tourists here with their cameras out, nor models posing for their Instagram followers.
 You will find good food and coffee, but not many traditional tourists.
 Top tourist spot: Rue Oberkampf

 The Top 15 arrondissements.
 Now it gets interesting